tdavis6/dailySummaryEmail/README.md

 sent at the specified time.

 ## Setup
-Run the following command in the same directory of your .env file:
+Run the following command in the same directory as your .env file:
 ```
 docker run --name dailySummaryEmail --env-file .env ghcr.io/tdavis6/dailysummaryemail:latest
 ```